 This is an excellent choice for a high-quality, easy-to-install bottle trap.

-These are all easy-to-install bottle traps that will add the perfect finishing touch to your bathroom.
+These easy-to-install bottle traps will add the perfect finishing touch to your bathroom.
 You can find the ideal option for your needs with some research.